Differences Between Java and Python

 - Stores .pyc file __PyCache__ folder.

-- When you run the same program (Without changes) then it will use this bytecode without translating it again.
+- When you run the same program (Without changes), it will use it without translating it again.

 - Byte Code (. pyc) will be shipped to PVM.
 It executes the code.